+Electron spin resonance can be used to measure the timedependent accumulation of unpaired electrons (paramagnetic centres) in minerals such as quartz (see Grün, 1989; Ikeya, 1993).
+As for luminescence dating, when a mineral is exposed to ionizing radiation, electrons are excited from their ground state in the valence band to the conduction band.
+Almost immediately most electrons fall back to the valence band, recombining with the "holes" of positive charge created by the electron's excitation.
 However, some electrons become trapped within defects in the crystal lattice, caused by element vacancies or substitutions.
 In this study we specifically target the Al (hole trapping) centre and the Ti (electron trapping) centre, although other defects such as the E' (oxygen vacancy) centre could also be investigated (e.g. Grün et al., 1999).
-The Al-centre comprises a hole located at AlO (Nuttall and Weil, 1981) whereas the Ti-centre comprises the substitution of Si4+ with Ti3++ e stabilized with H+, Li+ or Na+ (Rinneberg and Weil, 1972; Isoya et al., 1983).
+The Al centre comprises a hole located at AlO- (Nuttall and Weil, 1981), whereas the Ti centre comprises the substitution of Si^{4+} with $Ti^{3+} + e^{-}$ stabilized with H+, Li+, or Na+ (Rinneberg and Weil, 1972; Isoya et al., 1983).
 ESR offers a key advantage over luminescence dating, specifically that ESR signals saturate at higher doses (Rink, 1997; Tsukamoto et al., 2018).
-Within the context of thermochronometry, this means that whilst the application of luminescence thermochronometry remains geographically limited to regions experiencing extremely rapid cooling/exhumation higher than several mm/yr e.g. New Zealand (Herman et al., 2010), eastern Himalayan syntaxis (King et al., 2016b), ESR thermochronometry could be much more widely applied.
+Within the context of thermochronometry, this means that whilst the application of luminescence thermochronometry remains geographically limited to regions experiencing extremely rapid cooling, i.e. exhumation, higher than several millimetres per year, e.g. New Zealand (Herman et al., 2010) and the eastern Himalayan syntaxis (King et al., 2016b), ESR thermochronometry could be much more widely applied.

 The potential of ESR for thermochronometry has been recognized previously.
 Following from an earlier study (Ikeya, 1983), Toyoda and Ikeya (1991) first suggested that the intensity of quartz ESR centres could be used to determine the low-temperature thermal histories of the host rock.
-Scherer et al. (1993; 1994) investigated changing ESR centre intensities with depth through the known-thermal history KTB borehole in Germany (Coyle et al., 1997), which has also been used to validate the luminescence thermochronometry technique (Guralnik et al., 2015, Biswas et al., 2018).
-Scherer et al. (1993; 1994) recorded a qualitative reduction in signal intensity of the Al-centre with increasing temperature and depth.
-In contrast, data for the Ti-centre were much more scattered with zero signal intensity recorded for many samples.
-However, it was Grün et al. (1999) who reported the first quantitative ESR-thermochronometry results from their study of the Eldzhurtinskiy Granite from the Russian Caucasus.
-Using the Al and Ti-centres of quartz, they obtained cooling rates of between 160 °C/Myr and 600 °C/Myr which correspond to denudation rates of ~2.5 and 5.5 mm/yr.
+Scherer et al. (1993, 1994) investigated changing ESR centre intensities with depth through the known-thermal-history KTB borehole in Germany (Coyle et al., 1997), which has also been used to validate the luminescence thermochronometry technique (Guralnik et al., 2015; Biswas et al., 2018).
+Scherer et al. (1993, 1994) recorded a qualitative reduction in the signal intensity of the Al centre with increasing temperature and depth.
+In contrast, data for the Ti centre were much more scattered, with zero signal intensity recorded for many samples.
+However, it was Grün et al. (1999) who reported the first quantitative ESR thermochronometry results from their study of the Eldzhurtinskiy granite from the Russian Caucasus.
+Using the Al and Ti centres of quartz, they obtained cooling rates between 160 and 600 °C Myr-1, which correspond to denudation rates of ~ 2.5 and 5.5 mm yr^{-1} .